Programme Code

 Contemporary Issues on Artificial Intelligence Technologies

-This course is structured to address the most current and advanced topics in the field of artificial intelligence.
+This course is structured to address the most current and advanced topics in the field of artificial intelligence, with a specific focus on edged and distributed computing, and quantum computing.
 These areas represent the frontier of AI technology, where significant breakthroughs are shaping the future possibilities of AI applications.
 The course is designed not only to provide students with knowledge of these cutting-edge technologies but also to develop their ability to critically analyze and evaluate the impact and potential of such innovations.
-Possible topics for exploration are distributed systems in AI with concepts like cloud computing and edge computing, and the integration of quantum computing with distributed systems to address complex AI challenges.
-Discussion also include the examination of the ethical considerations and practical challenges associated with implementing advanced computing technologies in AI.
+Exploration of distributed systems in AI, including cloud computing and edge computing, discussing the potential for integrating quantum computing with distributed systems to address complex AI challenges, and examination of the ethical considerations and practical challenges associated with implementing advanced computing technologies in AI will be covered.
+Case studies from diverse organizations will be discussed.

 Data Science

+The course covers data science with simple programming.
 This course covers a variety of data structures and various algorithms, including decision trees, linear regression, classification algorithms, and clustering algorithms, to give students an overview of data science.
+This course aims to provide a board understanding of different algorithms to equip students to have a good understanding of data science.
+An overview of data analysis will also be taught in this course as well as recent challenges in data science.
+Case studies from diverse organizations will be discussed.

 Spatial Intelligence

-This course explores the basic idea of spatial intelligence and spatial awareness in AI.
-The course introduces fundamental components of spatial intelligence, including AI perception (such as depth sensing), spatial data interpretation, spatial planning and object manipulation.
-The course will help students understand spatial intelligence across various domains such as robotics, Augmented Reality (AR), Virtual Reality (VR), Geographic Information Systems (GIS), and navigation systems.
+This course explores the basic idea of spatial intelligence and spatial awareness in AI, and introduces fundamental constituent components, including AI perception (such as depth sensing), spatial data interpretation, spatial planning and object manipulation.
+Through real-life examples, the course will help students analyse the application of spatial intelligence across various domains such as robotics, Augmented Reality (AR), Virtual Reality (VR), Geographic Information Systems (GIS), and navigation systems.

 Privacy, Security, and Policy

 This course centers on the pivotal aspects of privacy, security, and policy in artificial intelligence.
 Students will explore the intricate balance between innovative AI development and the ethical, legal, and social implications that accompany these advancements.
 The course includes in-depth discussions on data privacy, highlighting how AI impacts data collection, storage, and usage while considering the privacy of individuals.
 Security aspects cover the vulnerabilities and threats inherent in AI systems and strategies to mitigate such risks.
-The course will also discuss about the AI governance, examining current and emerging policies and regulations at both national and international levels.
+The course will also discuss AI governance, examining current and emerging policies and regulations at both national and international levels.
+Case studies of security incidents from diverse organizations will be discussed.
+Implications of case studies on policy in AI for organizational change and diffusion of innovation will be explored.

 Trends in Artificial Intelligence at Workplace and at Home